-Sugar is up to date on vaccinations, is spayed and chipped, and has had a recent dental cleaning.
-She takes medicine for a heart murmur.
+Piper is up to date on shots, microchipped and has had a recent dental cleaning.
+She is spayed.

 PLEASE NOTE: Dogs marked "Adoption Pending" have an approved adoption application on file and are awaiting final approval.
 Please check back in a few days to see if they are still available!